Drawbotics/louki/README.md

 louki pull
 ```

-Were you to install `louki` locally you will need to call `npm run louki update` or better, `yarn louki update`.
+Were you to install `louki` locally you will need to call `npx louki update` or better, `yarn louki update`.

 **NOTE:** when using options like the ones described below, you will need to include the `--` parameter to ensure the options are passed to Louki and not Yarn.
 E.g. `yarn louki pull -- --raw`.